distribution/distribution/docs/index.md

 Now stop your registry and remove all data

-    docker stop registry && docker rm -v registry
+    docker container stop registry && docker container rm -v registry

 ## Next

 You should now read the [detailed introduction about the registry](introduction.md), or jump directly to [deployment instructions](deploying.md).